10 supermarket beauty bargains better than high end: The 2022 edition

 But the joke was on me because this bodywash truly rivals Jo Malone's infamous Blackberry & Bay.
 Its scent is luxurious but not overly fruity and packs a spicy undertone.

-Now if someone could just whip up a Diptique dupe for the supermarket shelf I would be most grateful.
+Now if someone could just whip up a Diptyque dupe for the supermarket shelf I would be most grateful.

 Garnier Micellar Reusable Eco Pads - $17